digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 ## service.beta.kubernetes.io/do-loadbalancer-disable-lets-encrypt-dns-records

-Specifies whether automatic DNS record creation should be disabled when a Let's Encrypt cert is added to a load balancer
+Specifies whether automatic DNS record creation should be disabled when a Let's Encrypt cert is added to a load balancer.
+Defaults to `"false"`.

 ## service.beta.kubernetes.io/do-loadbalancer-enable-proxy-protocol